 - What is the role of policy makers (beyond regulation) in enabling an efficient market for entrepreneurial finance?

 The paper submission is now closed.
 Papers will be reviewed anonymously and authors will be notified of the decision by April 15, 2017.
 All presenting authors are expected to discuss another paper.
 The conference registration fee is €300 (VAT incl.), including meals and a conference dinner.
-The online registration form will be launched by April 15, 2017.
 Questions?
 Please contact the conference organizers via email@example.com.